Symmetry fractionalization in the gauge mean-field theory of quantum spin ice: Experimental Signatures

-Before discussing specific experimental signatures of the classified QSI states, we make a few comments regarding the large-$N$ approximation.
-In the existing GMFT literature, $\kappa=1$ is always chosen.
-Similarly to how the average boson occupancy can be tuned to interpolate between the quantum and classical regime in Schwinger boson mean-field theory, we would like to argue that the $\kappa$ parameter should be tuned to reproduce results in a given limit.
 In our case of interest, a natural regime where GMFT should be expected to reproduce known results is the Ising or classical spin ice limit (i.e., $J_{\pm}/J_{zz}\to 0$).
 In such a limit, the spinon dispersion is classically expected to become completely flat at an energy of $J_{zz}/2$~\cite{lacroix2011introduction}.
 To try and reproduce this result, we first note that in the Ising limit, the rotor length self-consistency equation reduces to (see Appendix~\ref{appendix subsec: Evaluation of observables -> Self-consistency condition})

 with the corresponding spinon dispersion

 In order to respect the classical limit $\mathcal{E}^{\alpha}_{\gamma}(\mathbf{k})=J_{zz}/2$, the parameter $\kappa=2$ needs to be chosen.